hmrc/pillar2-service-guide/source/documentation/btn.html.md

 }
 ```

-As per the definition, the Below-Threshold Notification declares that our organisation has dropped below the threshold that brings them into the scope of Pillar 2.
-Therefore, it can be submitted at any time regardless of what has already been submitted.
-In this example, a UK Tax Return as already been submitted, but a Below-Threshold Notification will still be accepted and will supersede the previous UK Tax Return
+Using the *SubmitBTN* endpoint, a BTN can be submitted at any time regardless of the data previously submitted.
+For a successful BTN submission, the submitted accounting period must match the previously defined accounting period.

 ```shell
 curl --request POST \